symfony/symfony-docs/best_practices/introduction.rst

 Start with :doc:`The Quick Tour </quick_tour/the_big_picture>` tutorial first.

 We've deliberately kept this guide short.
-We won't repeat explanations that you can find in the vast Symfony documentation, like discussions about dependency injection or front controllers.
+We won't repeat explanations that you can find in the vast Symfony documentation, like discussions about Dependency Injection or front controllers.
 We'll solely focus on explaining how to do what you already know.

 The Application